 22.2 Plotting the posterior distributions

 While the model summary reports summaries of the posterior distributions, it is always helpful to plot the posteriors.
-We can easily do so with the base R plot() function, like in Figure 22.1.
+We can easily do so with the base R plot() function, like in Figure 22.2.
 The density plots of the posteriors distributions of the two parameters estimated in the model are shown on the left of the figure: b_Intercept which corresponds to Intercept from the summary and sigma (the reason for why it’s b_Intercept will become clear in Chapter 23).

-plot(rt_bm, combo = c("dens", "trace"))
+plot(rt_bm, combo =c("dens", "trace"))

-Figure 22.1: Posterior plots of the rt_bm Gaussian model
+Figure 22.2: Posterior plots of the rt_bm Gaussian model

 For the b_Intercept coefficient, i.e. the mean \(\mu\), the posterior probability encompasses values between 1000 and 1020 ms, approximately.
-But some values are more probable then others: the values in the centre of the distribution have a higher probability density then the values on the sides.
+But some values are more probable than others: the values in the centre of the distribution have a higher probability density then the values on the sides.
 The mean of that posterior probability distribution is the Estimate value in the model summary: 1010.5 ms. Its standard deviation is the Est.error: 4.45 ms. The mean indicates the value with the highest probability density, which corresponds to the value on the horizontal axis of the density plot below the highest peak of the density curve.
 Based on these properties, values around 1010.5 ms are more probable than values further away from it.

 For sigma, i.e. \(\sigma\), the posterior probability covers values between 310 and 325.
 What is the mean of the posterior probability of \(\sigma\)?
 The answer is in the summary, in Further distributional parameters.
 There you will also find the standard deviation of the posterior of \(\sigma\).
 That’s a standard deviation of a standard deviation!
 As before, this is because we are not estimating a simple value for \(\sigma\) but a full (posterior) probability distribution and we can summarise this distribution with a mean and a standard deviation.
 Again, the highest peak in the distribution corresponds to the Estimate value.